 2. However, that does not mean you have to do everything.
 When Jesus left earth, every leper was not healed.
 Everyone had not heard the gospel.
 There was still much work to be done but it was not for Jesus to do it.

 As a young pastor, I had high goals that came from big needs in our state.
 But the weight of those big needs and big goals soon started to crush my joy.
 I believe big needs, big ambition, and big goals should spur us on.
-But we need to ask, “What role do I have in this.
-Is this something for me to pray about or act on?
-Is this a concern or a responsibility?”
+But we need to ask, “What role do I have in this?
+Is this something for me to pray about, or act on?
+Is this a concern I should pray about, or is it a responsibility I need to act on?”

 As a missionary friend shared with me, “A need does not constitute a call.
 It may.
 Or it may not.”
 This insight was a great help to me.
 I could look at needs, realize that I am only one person, and ask the Lord what he wanted me to do.